rainy-goose/VosNet/README.md

 # VosNet
 A Starbound Mod
-This mod requires Frackin' Universe.
-Without it, this mod wil not run.
+An expansion for Frackin' Universe focusing on higher-end weapons and technology.
+This mod requires Frackin' Universe to run.